On the structure of (banner, odd hole)-free graphs

-For a graph $G$ and a set $X$ of vertices of $V(G)$, $G[X]$ denotes the subgraph of $G$ induced by $X$.
+For a graph $G$ and a set $X \subseteq V(G)$, $G[X]$ denotes the subgraph of $G$ induced by $X$.

 Let $G$ be a graph.
 Then $\chi(G)$ denotes the chromatic number of $G$, and $\omega(G)$ denotes, the {\it clique number} of $G$, that is, the number of vertices in a largest clique of $G$.
-A set $H$ of a graph $G$ is {\it homogeneous} if $2 \leq |H| < |V(G)| $ and every vertex in $G - H$ is either adjacent to all vertices of $H$, or non-adjacent to any vertex of $H$.
+Let $v$ be a vertex and $X$ be a set of vertices of $V(G)$.
+We say that $v$ is {\it X-complete} if $v$ is adjacent to all vertices of $X$, and $v$ is {\it X-anticomplete} if $v$ is non-adjacent to all vertices of $X$.
+A set $H \subset V(G)$ of a graph $G$ is {\it homogeneous} if $2 \leq |H| < |V(G)| $ and every vertex in $G - H$ is either $H$-complete or $H$-anticomplete.
 A graph is {\it prime} if it contains no homogeneous set.
 In algorithm analysis, it is customary to let $n$, respectively, $m$, denote the number of vertices, respectively, edges, of the input graph.